 Phase Two (2020–2022)

 - Initiate plans to develop the JCDP with ICES: International Council for the Exploration of the Sea (ICES), whose mission aligns with the aim of the JCDP, has been identified as the most suitable organisation to host the database due to their existing data centre and experience in developing and managing similar projects.
-ICES has been contracted to design and build the database and associated portal (collectively termed the ‘Platform’), with guidance from the steering group.
+ICES has been contracted to design and build the database and associated portal, with guidance from the steering group.

 - Design and plan development of the cetacean platform (Hub and database Portal): JNCC, ICES and key stakeholders have been working together to define the specification and functionality of the Platform and open access data products.
 The build and population of the platform with cetacean survey data will occur in 2021–2022.

 - Develop a MEDIN-compliant data guideline for UK datasets: The JCDP is working with The Marine Environmental Data Information Network (MEDIN) to develop a UK cetacean data guideline to compliment the Platform, which will be adopted by MEDIN and made available for all relevant data collectors.
 MEDIN already host data guidelines for other survey methods and are recognised as a hub for marine metadata standards.

 - Develop and implement a communications strategy for the JCDP: Proactive communication of the project is essential to ensure data are submitted and the database is utilised effectively.
 A communications strategy has been developed and will be implemented from 2021 to promote the platform and co-ordinate communications relating to the JCDP.

 Stay connected with the latest JCDP news and updates